quarterback/tennis-scorebook/README.md

 ## 📬 Contribute / Watch

 This is a personal tool developed to fix a niche-but-infuriating problem.
-If you're interested in helping, reach out via GitHub or Bluesky.
+If you're interested in helping, do let me know..but it's mostly a silly thing I'm playing around with.

 > 🧠 [@quarterback.bsky.social](https://bsky.app/profile/quarterback.bsky.social)
 > 🧪 Built for Oregon, but adaptable anywhere.